gpodder/podcast-feed-best-practice/podcast-feed-best-practice.md

 ### Structure

-The remaineder of this document is divided into the following sections:
+The remainder of this document is divided into the following sections:

 * **General Considerations** discusses general topics related to the distribution of podcasts